 7. Can users find what they’re looking for?

 There’s a reason users are visiting your site.
-And if you can’t give them the answers they’re looking for, they’ll leave, affecting not only their personal experience, but how you rank and show up in the SERPs, too.
+And if you can’t give them the answers they’re looking for, they’ll leave, affecting not only their personal experience, but how your website ranks and shows up in the SERPs, too.

 A great experience allows users to access content easily—and quickly—without having to dig around your site or try too hard.
-And while UX design has a lot to do with this, so do more technical elements like page load time.
-Without focusing on the user’s experience, your site will inevitably send the wrong signals—like high bounce rates and low pages per visit—to Google.
+And while UX design impacts this directly, technical elements like page load time also improve the user’s experience.

 8. Is it mobile responsive?